EzyGang/py-cachify/docs/reference/init.md

 from redis import from_url as redis_from_url
 from redis.asyncio import from_url as async_redis_from_url

-from py_cachify import cached, init_cachify, lock, once
+from py_cachify import cached, init_cachify, lock, once, pooled

 # Global initialization (returns a Cachify instance, but we don't need it here)
 init_cachify(